DataScienceUB/PFM/projects2021.md

 Contact: ignasi.cos@ub.edu

-## Exploring the Performance of Modular ANNs as Brain-inspired Architectures

-Machine learning applications have experienced a remarkable success during this past decade.
-At least three factors contributed to this: (i) an increase in computing power, specially by the hand of GPUs; (ii) the availability of large datasets; and, most importantly, (iii) theoretical advances in our understanding of neural processes and of their associated learning algorithms.
-On the one hand, advances in machine learning have allowed to add hidden, layers to classical artificial neural networks, and thus, to give rise to the hierar- chical identification of neural processes.
-Early layers identify basic features of the data, while the scope of deeper layers broadens.
-However, deep networks are poor at solving several problems simultaneously.
-In fact, the entrainment for a second task must necessarily alter the crucial connectivity that was opti- mised for solving the initial problem.
-Furthermore, other ANNs; such as Echo and Liquid state machines are known for being able to solve several problems at the same time.
-The major difference is while deep networks are based on a rigid architecture consisting of layers, Echo and Liquid state machines initially consist of a sparse random graph that can assume a variety of topologies.
-In parallel with these advances, the study of brain's connectivity has re- vealed that at a mesoscopic and a macroscopic level, the brain is organised into a complex hierarchical network made of compartments (or modules) and highly connected regions (or hubs).
-This architecture is believed to provide the brain with both a rigid component needed to process dierent tasks in parallel (segregation) and the exibility to combine results (integration).
-The goal of this project is to develop and characterize ANNs using archi- tectures inspired on brain connectivity, and to compare their performance with other ANN architectures when (i) training for multi-objective problems; (ii) solving problems of increasaing complexity.
-Is there any clear advantage in the use of a specific neural network architectures for generic neuroscience appica-
-tions: making decisions with multimodal complex inputs?

-Advisors: Ignasi Cos i Gorka Zamora.

-Contact: ignasi.cos@ub.edu

 ## Deep Learning for content-based indexing of TV programs.

 While digitization has changed the workflow of professional media production, the content-based indexing of video footage, necessary for subsequent stages of television production including recommendation, is typically still performed manually and thus quite time-consuming.
 This project will explore novel algorithms for visual concept detection, metric learning, and face detection combined in a multimedia tool for TV recommendation.
 This project will be a collaboration with  PICAE Ris3Cat project (https://comunitatmedia.cat/portfolio/projecte-picae/) and training data will be all video footage from TV3 during the last 3 years.